Countly/countly-sdk-documentation/getting_started/current.md

 <p>
   If you have a Flutter app, there doesn't seem to be an easy way to integrate other modalities.
-To achieve that you would need to create them using the native platform langauges and integrate the native Countly SDK's.
+To achieve that you would need to create them using the native platform languages and integrate the native Countly SDK's.
 In that case, the recommendations from the previous sections would apply.
 </p>
 <h1>How to validate your Countly integration?</h1>
 <p>
-  After you have integrated Countly SDK into your app or website, to the best of your ability, you should normally verify your integration by checking if everything is working as expected, both on your dashboard and your app/website.
+  After you have integrated the Countly SDK into your app or website, to the best of your ability, you should normally verify your integration by checking if everything is working as expected, both on your Countly server and your app/website.
 To have the most optimized verification process we recommend you to go through the following steps.
 </p>
 <p>
   <strong>Make sure you have the correct configuration</strong>